nkszjx/Sentiment_Tree_Brazil/README.md

 # Sentiment_Tree_Brazil

+This is the R codes for our paper: [author = Jianhua Guo, Anna Kruspe, and Xiao Xiang Zhu, Title: The Effect of Trees on Urbanites’ Daily Sentimental Expressions].

 # The Urban Tree Canopy Cover in Brazil

-This is the R codes for our paper: [author = Jianhua Guo, Anna Kruspe, and Xiao Xiang Zhu, Title: The Effect of Trees on Urbanites’ Daily Sentimental Expressions].
-To better service Brazil’s urban ecosystem, we developed a semi-supervised deep learning method, which is able to learn semantic segmentation knowledge from both labeled and unlabeled images, to segment urban trees from high spatial resolution remote sensing images.
-The approach attains significant improvement over existing methods, especially when trained with limited labeled samples.
-Using this approach, we created 0.5 m fine-scale tree canopy products for 472 cities in Brazil and made them freely available to the community ([UTB dataset1](https://nkszjx.github.io/projects/UTB.html)).
+The created high resolution UTC products of 472 Brazilian cities are freely accessible at \url{https://nkszjx.github.io/projects/UTB.html}.
 ![](/figure/TreeSeg_Network.png)